bluejayA/substation/docs/reference/developers/index.md

 **When to use it**: Building detail screens for resources (server details, volume details, network details).

-**Read this** when you need:

-- Detail screens with consistent formatting
-- Section-based information organization
-- Automatic field label and value formatting
-- Scrolling for large content
-- 70-85% code reduction
+**Read this** when you need detail screens with consistent formatting.
+It provides section-based information organization, automatic field label and value formatting, and scrolling for large content.
+Another 70-85% code reduction.
+You're welcome.

 ### [Testing Guide](testing.md)